Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-7-Abort Processing.md

   ![Terraform APIM Calc API revert abort processing policy](../../assets/images/tf-module-4-add-send-one-way-calc-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will revert the policy back to the send one-way exercise for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will revert the policy back to the send one-way exercise for the Calc API operation.